 Short breaks outwith Peak Season considered.
-Price on Availability.
+Price on application.

-Salmon fishing for 3 rods on the Stenton Beat of the River Tay is available and subject to availability.
+Fishing Salmon fishing for 3 rods on the Stenton Beat of the River Tay is available,subject to availability.
 An arrangement exists with the opposite proprietors whereby anglers fish double bank on alternate days.
 (Monday, Wednesday and Friday fishing in 2022). £150 per rod per day to include the services of a Ghillie.